Web-Dev-Dan/React-E-Commerce-Site/README.md

 # Tyche | Online Shopping

-🛠 A funky E-Commerce Website built with React.
+🛠 A funky e-commerce website built with React.